Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Backward Measurability Loss

 Consider the decoupled nonlinear FBSDE \eqref{eq:nonlinear-decoupled-FBSDE}.
-According to the definition \eqref{eqdef:fully-coupled-nonlinear-BML}, for any trial solution $(\tilde{y},\tilde{z})\in \mathcal{M}[0,T]$, its BML value is given by:
+According to the definition \eqref{eqdef:fully-coupled-nonlinear-BML}, for any trial solution $(\tilde{y},\tilde{z})\in \mathcal{M}[0,T]$, its BML value is given by

-On the other hand, let's denote the solution of the BSDE as $(Y,Z)$, and define the metric $\operatorname{dist}_\mu$ on the space $\mathcal{M}[0,T]$ as in equation \eqref{eqdef:dist-yz-YZ}.
+Let's denote the solution of the BSDE as $(Y,Z)$, and define the metric $\operatorname{dist}_\mu$ on the space $\mathcal{M}[0,T]$ as in equation \eqref{eqdef:dist-yz-YZ}.
 Unfortunately, for the nonlinear case, we cannot directly equate the BML value with $\operatorname{dist}_\mu$.
 In fact, the connection between these two quantities is given by the following proposition.